Heat required to Melt Joint Solution

 Rated Duty Cycle given Actual Duty Cycle

-Go Rated Duty Cycle = Required Duty Cycle*(Maximum Current/Rated Current)^2
+Go Rated Duty Cycle = Required Duty Cycle*(Maximum Current New Add/Rated Current)^2

 Required Duty cycle for arc welding

-Go Required Duty Cycle = Rated Duty Cycle*(Rated Current/Maximum current)^2
+Go Required Duty Cycle = Rated Duty Cycle*(Rated Current/Maximum Current New Add)^2

 Heat Transfer Efficiency